-10. Can I have another go if I don't achieve the first time?
+9. Can I have another go if I don't achieve the first time?

+Most assessments will have just one opportunity.
 A few standards will be assessed more than once in any given year - the maximum is twice each year.
 Many other standards will be assessed from your classwork, so you should complete all of your work to the best of your ability.

 Students may be allowed the opportunity for resubmission and/or reassessment.
+You can see this on each subject's Assessment Statement.
 You should talk to your teacher or the subject HOF about this.

-11. What if I miss a deadline?
+10. What if I miss a deadline?

+Deadlines will be given to you at the start of an assessment.
+You will be reminded frequently about deadlines.
+Many teachers will use TEAMS to share assessments and deadlines with you.
 If you fail to meet a deadline for an assessment you risk a NOT ACHIEVED grade.
-Your parents will be notified by the dean and you will still have to complete all of the work associated with that assessment.
+Your parents will be notified by the subject teacher and Dean and you will still have to complete all of the work associated with that assessment.

 First - check when your work is due.
-Make note f it in your diary.
+Make note of dates in your diary.
 Second, if you are in danger of not meeting the deadline make contact with your teacher before the deadline.
 Teachers and HoFs will be willing to discuss options but only if you make contact early.

-12. What if I know that I will be away on an assessment day?
+11. What if I know that I will be away on an assessment day?

 If you know that you are going to be away when an assessment is on or when an assignment is due you MUST talk to your teacher before the date of the assessment.
+There is a form attached that you can give to your teacher or Dean.
 In some cases you may be able to sit the assessment at another time, you may be asked to sit a similar assessment or you may be given an extension.
 If you are absent because you are on holiday with your family, wagging or attending a non-medical appointment you will NOT be given another opportunity.

-13. What if I cannot help being absent on an assessment day because I am sick, or attending a funeral or have another serious reason for being away?
+12. What if I cannot help being absent on an assessment day because I am sick, or attending a funeral or have another serious reason for being away?